openebs-archive/openebs-docs/docs/overview.md

 <a href="/docs/assets/data-engines-comparision.svg" target="_blank"><img src="/docs/assets/data-engines-comparision.svg" alt="OpenEBS Data Engines" style="width:100%"></a>

 In case of [Local Volumes](#local-volumes):
-  - OpenEBS can create Persistent Volumes using raw block devices or partitions, or using sub-directories on Hostpaths or by using LVM,ZFS,sparse files.
+  - OpenEBS can create Persistent Volumes using raw block devices or partitions, or using sub-directories on Hostpaths or by using LVM, ZFS, sparse files.
   - The local volumes are directly mounted into the Stateful Pod, without any added overhead from OpenEBS in the data path.
   - OpenEBS provides additional tooling for Local Volumes for monitoring, backup/restore, disaster recovery, snapshots when backed by ZFS or LVM, and more.

 In case of [Distributed (aka Replicated) Volumes](#replicated-volumes):
   - OpenEBS creates a Micro-service for each Distributed Persistent volume using one of its engines - Mayastor, cStor or Jiva.
   - The Stateful Pod writes the data to the OpenEBS engines that synchronously replicates the data to multiple nodes in the cluster.
-OpenEBS engine itself is deployed as pod and orchestrated by Kubernetes.
+OpenEBS engine itself is deployed as a pod and orchestrated by Kubernetes.
 When the node running the Stateful pod fails, the pod will be rescheduled to another node in the cluster and OpenEBS provides access to the data using the available data copies on other nodes.
   - The Stateful Pods connect to the OpenEBS Distributed Persistent volume using iSCSI (cStor and Jiva) or NVMeoF (Mayastor).
   - OpenEBS cStor and Jiva focus on ease of use and durability of the storage.
 They use customized versions of ZFS and Longhorn technology respectively for writing the data onto the storage.
 OpenEBS Mayastor is the latest engine that has been developed with durability and performance as design goals and efficiently manages the compute (hugepages, cores) and storage (NVMe Drives) for providing fast distributed block storage.

   :::tip NOTE
-  OpenEBS Distributed Block volumes are called as Replicated Volumes, to avoid confusion with traditional distributed block storages that tend to distribute the data across many nodes in the cluster.
+  OpenEBS Distributed Block volumes are called Replicated Volumes, to avoid confusion with traditional distributed block storages that tend to distribute the data across many nodes in the cluster.
 Replicated volumes have low blast radius compared to traditional distributed block storages.
-Replicated volumes are designed for Cloud Native stateful workloads that require large number of volumes with capacity that can typically be served from a single node as apposed to a single large volume with data sharded across multiple nodes in the cluster.
+Replicated volumes are designed for Cloud Native stateful workloads that require a large number of volumes with capacity that can typically be served from a single node as apposed to a single large volume with data sharded across multiple nodes in the cluster.
   :::